kyang5/coursedescriptions/source/graduate/cyberanalyst.rst

 (MS in Information Technology)

 This is a common operational security role.
-Individuals would provision security rules, audit logs and events, undertake correlation investigations, etc.
+Individuals would provide security rules, audit logs, and events, undertake correlation investigations, etc.

 Consider these courses:

 .. tosphinx
-   all courses should link to the sphinx pages with text being course name and number.
+   all courses should link to the sphinx pages with the text being course name and number.

     * Networks: Comp 443
     * Intrusion Detection: Comp 447